 This war is being fought for succession.
 This war is fought to establish the righteousness.
 To establish ‘Dharma’.
 This is a fight against misrule, injustice and ‘Adharma’ meaning which is not Right.
 Remember this is not a war between strangers for a cause but a war between the family members and friends.
-Every one knows at the outcome, that at the end everything or if said most of the things will be destroyed.
+Everyone knows the outcome, that at the end everything or if said most of the things will be destroyed.
 This teaching is the essence of life as it teaches to look and fight the war within.

-“And Arjuna, standing between the two armies, saw fathers and grandfathers, teachers, uncles, and brothers, sons and grandsons, in-laws and friends.
-Seeing his kinsmen established in opposition, Arjuna was overcome by sorrow.” –Bhagavad Gita, Chapter 1, verses 26-28
+“And Arjuna, standing between the two armies, saw fathers and grandfathers, teachers, uncles, and brothers, sons and grandsons, in-laws, and friends.
+Seeing his kinsmen established in opposition, Arjuna was overcome by sorrow.” –Bhagavad Gita, Chapter 1, verses 26-28.

 Arjuna has just asked his chariot driver, Lord Krishna, to position himself between the two armies.
 He wanted to see the reality of this war and is completely devastated by its implications.
 Arjuna goes on to describe his anguish, saying that he’d rather allow the enemy to kill him than strike a single blow.

 Here is the difficulty: Prince Arjuna is not only part of the royal family, but a member of the warrior class.
 As Lord Krishna soon explains, Arjuna must fight.